greenbone/gsa/README.md

 #### protocolDocUrl

 This setting contains the URL to the public Greenbone Management Protocol (GMP) documentation.
-It is https://docs.greenbone.net/API/GMP/gmp-22.4.html and only used at the About page.
+It is only used at the About page.

 #### reloadInterval

-The *standard* interval for reloading data.
+The _standard_ interval for reloading data.
 The default is 15 seconds (15000 ms).

 #### reloadIntervalActive